Seth-Mazer/MyLA/README.md

 # MyLA

-A lightweight linear algebra library written in C++.
+A numerical linear algebra library written in C++.

 MyLA was built from scratch as an applied mathematics / numerical computation project.
 The library currently implements primitive matrix and vector operations using a custom Matrix class.
 Many libraries abstract away the math we use.
 MyLA was built for the purpose of answering one question, what is actually under the abstraction?

+---

 #  Features